dcasati/aks-baseline_walkthroughs/multi-region/README.md

    ![](img/011_new-fd_1.png)

+   Use `[your prefix]-rg-bu0001a0008-frontdoor` as name for your Front Door instance.

    ![](img/012_new-fd_2.png)

    Do not configure any secrets, but define an endpoint named `[your prefix]-rg-bu0001a0008`

    ![](img/013_new-fd_3.png)

-   Add an endpoint configuration to your Front Door:

    ![](img/017_new-fd_endpoint-configuration.png)